SlavSquatSuperstar/mayonez-engine-2d/README.md

 - There are several preset Gradle tasks included to help in your development:
     - Run: Launches the program with the demo scenes using `runShadow`
     - Test: Runs unit tests using JUnit
-    - Compile: Builds the .jar file using `shadowJar`
+    - Build: Builds the fat .jar file with dependencies using `shadowJar`
     - Export: Build the .jar and generates JavaDoc using `dokkaJavadocCollector`

 Development Tools and Libraries